 - After one minute, stop adding water

-- Pour in more water at 4 minutes
+- Pour in more water for 4 minutes

 - Let your coffee brew for another minute or two